The Last Kingdom: real history and historical accuracy

 How will The Last Kingdom end?

-There are no more full seasons of The Last Kingdom to come, but a concluding feature film – Seven Kings Must Die – has been announced.
+There are no more full seasons of The Last Kingdom to come, but a concluding feature film – Seven Kings Must Die – releases on 14 April.

 Plot details are scant, but if it follows the thread of Bernard Cornwell's novels, then we might already know the answer.